opensvc/docs.opensvc.com/source/storage.evasnap.rst

 Pre-requisites
 --------------

-The sssu binary must be installed on the node and symlinked from /opt/opensvc/bin/sssu.
-An /opt/opensvc/etc/sssu.conf must exist and contain credentials to access the Command View manager for each array.
-This sssu.conf file permissions should be 600 and owned by root.
+The sssu binary must be installed on the node and symlinked as ``<OSVCBIN>/sssu``.
+An ``<OSVCETC>/auth.conf`` must exist and contain credentials to access the Command View manager for each array.
+This ``auth.conf`` file permissions should be 600 and owned by root.
 OpenSVC takes care of obfuscating the password in the output, local logs, and logs sent to the collector.

 Example sssu.conf: